Meniscal RepairDr Rewat Laxman

 Preparing for Meniscus Repair

-You will be given specific instructions by Dr. Laxman.
-In general, you may be recommended to:
+You will receive specific instructions from Dr. Laxman.
+In general, you may be advised to:

-• Inform Dr. Laxman of your current medications and allergies.
+• Inform Dr. Laxman about your current medications and allergies

-• Undergo certain tests to ensure you are fit for the surgery.
+• Undergo certain tests to ensure you are fit for surgery

-• Follow Dr. Laxman’s instructions regarding when to stop taking certain medications and food before the surgery.
+• Follow Dr. Laxman’s instructions regarding medications and fasting before surgery

 What happens during Meniscal Repair?

-The surgery may be performed under spinal anaesthesia.
-Small keyhole incisions will be made around the knee through which an arthroscope and special surgical instruments will be inserted.
-The arthroscope gives Dr. Laxman a magnified view of the inside of the knee.
-Dr. Laxman will examine the damaged meniscus noting the severity of the tear and quality of the meniscal tissue.
-The edges of the tear will be smoothened with shaver.
-Special techniques will be used to improve blood supply to the meniscus.
-Sutures or other devices will be used to secure the meniscus properly.
-The incision will be closed and a surgical dressing placed.
+The surgery is usually performed under spinal anaesthesia.
+Small keyhole incisions are made around the knee through which an arthroscope and specialized surgical instruments are inserted.
+The arthroscope provides Dr. Laxman with a magnified view of the inside of the knee.
+Dr. Laxman examines the damaged meniscus, assessing the severity of the tear and the quality of the meniscal tissue.
+The torn edges are smoothened using a shaver, and special techniques are used to improve blood supply to the meniscus.
+Sutures or fixation devices are then used to secure the meniscus.
+The incisions are closed, and a surgical dressing is applied.

 Recovery after Meniscus Repair

-After the arthroscopic surgery, you can expect to return home on the same day as the procedure or after an overnight stay.
-You will be given medication to control postsurgical pain and swelling.
-Use of crutches and a knee brace may be necessary for up to a month after surgery.
-You will be instructed on how to take care of your surgical incision and physical therapy exercises to be done daily to speed up your recovery.
-Full return to pre-injury level of activity may take 3 months or longer.
+After arthroscopic surgery, most patients can return home on the same day or after an overnight stay.
+Medications are prescribed to control post-surgical pain and swelling.
+The use of crutches and a knee brace may be required for up to a month.
+You will receive instructions on wound care and daily physiotherapy exercises to help speed up recovery.
+Full return to pre-injury activity levels may take three months or longer.

 Risks of Meniscus Repair

-Meniscus repair is very safe procedure that improves knee stability and function.
-However, there are minimal risks with this surgical procedure which include infection, bleeding, delayed healing, and failure of the repair.
+Meniscus repair is a very safe procedure that improves knee stability and function.
+However, minimal risks include infection, bleeding, delayed healing, and failure of the repair.

 FAQs